drippdropp/code-challenge-solutions/README.md

 # code-challenge-solutions
-A Bunch of Code Challenges for Fun
+A Bunch of Code Challenges for Fun in Julia, Python, JavaScript, C++, etc.